UniMath/agda-unimath/src/elementary-number-theory/pairing-function.lagda.md

 open import foundation-core.identity-types
 open import foundation-core.injective-maps
 open import foundation-core.negation
+open import foundation.universe-levels
 ```

 </details>

 ## Idea

-A pairing function is a process to uniquely encode two natural numbers into a
+A pairing function is a process to uniquely encode two natural numbers
-single natural number.
-In other words, a pairing function is a bijection from
+into a single natural number.
+In other words, a pairing function is a
-`ℕ × ℕ` to `ℕ`.
+bijection from `ℕ × ℕ` to `ℕ`.

 ### Any natural number `x` can be written as `(2^u(2v-1))-1` for some pair of natural numbers '(u , v)`